False cognate

-False cognates are pairs of words that seem to be cognates because of similar sounds and meaning, but have different etymologies; they can be within the same language or from different languages, even within the same family.
+False cognates are pairs of words that seem to be cognates because of similar sounds or spelling and meaning, but have different etymologies; they can be within the same language or from different languages, even within the same family.
 For example, the English word dog and the Mbabaram word dog have exactly the same meaning and very similar pronunciations, but by complete coincidence.
 Likewise, English much and Spanish mucho came by their similar meanings via completely different Proto-Indo-European roots, and same for English have and Spanish haber.
-This is different from false friends, which are similar-sounding words with different meanings, but which may in fact be etymologically related.
+This is different from false friends, which are similar-sounding words with different meanings, and may or may not be cognates.
+Within a language, if they are spelled the same, they are homographs; if they are pronounced the same, they are homophones.
+Cross-linguistic or interlingual homographs or homophones sometimes include cognates; non-cognates may more specifically be called homographic or homophonic noncognates.

 Even though false cognates lack a common root, there may still be an indirect connection between them (for example by phono-semantic matching or folk etymology).

 Phenomenon

 The term "false cognate" is sometimes misused to refer to false friends, but the two phenomena are distinct.
 False friends occur when two words in different languages or dialects look similar, but have different meanings.
 While some false friends are also false cognates, many are genuine cognates (see False friends § Causes).
 For example, English pretend and French prétendre are false friends, but not false cognates, as they have the same origin.